A degree in neuroscience can take you to a rewarding (and lucrative!) career in science, medicine, government or private industry.

 Dispense drugs prescribed by physicians and other health practitioners and provide information to patients about medications and their use.
 May advise physicians and other health practitioners on the selection, dosage, interactions, and side effects of medications.

-Also called: Clinical Pharmacist, Pharmacist, Pharmacist in Charge (PIC), Staff Pharmacist
+Also called: Clinical Pharmacist, Hospital Pharmacist, Pharm D (Pharmacy Doctor), Pharmacist in Charge (PIC)

 Pharmacists -